creative-workflow/easy-terminal-app/README.md

 It has **maximal comfort** because:
   * easyly add a command by creating a simple bash script
+  * seperated config file for your scripts
   * automatic help generation (greps command scripts for specific marks)
   * logging and colored outputs ready to use
-  * you can write tests for your scripts and run with travis or similar
+  * write tests for your scripts and run with travis or similar
+  * simply adjust the scripts for your needs (all in all only 300 lines of app code)

 # Setup
   1. [download](https://github.com/creative-workflow/easy-terminal-app/archive/master.zip) this repo and extract or run `git clone https://github.com/creative-workflow/easy-terminal-app.git`